DSRohitSrivastava/QARohitSrivastava/README.md

-### Hi there ðŸ‘‹ QARohitSrivastava,
+### Hi there   QARohitSrivastava,

 A data engineer passionate about Data Science :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for ðŸ“œ open source, :cloud: Cloud computing, ðŸš€ DevOps, :new: Innovation and Automation :robot:
+Strong Advocate for open source, :cloud: Cloud computing, DevOps, :new: Innovation and Automation :robot: